 In complete hydatidiform moles, no signs of fetal development are present.
 In partial moles, some hydropic trophoblastic tissue and fetal tissue may be evident.

 Epidemiology of a hydatidiform mole

-In the countries of Southeast Asia or in China, the incidence of hydatidiform moles is tewnty times as likely as in the USA or Europe.
-Generally speaking, women under 20 or over 40 years of age are also at higher risk.
+In the countries of Southeast Asia, including China, the incidence of hydatidiform moles is twenty times higher as in the USA or Europe.
+Generally speaking, women under 20 or over 40 years of age are also at a higher risk.